-We ship certified organic sweet potatoes slips from Mid-May to early June, beginning with southernmost areas.
-Please do not order from us is you need slips earlier, as we are unable to produce slips before this time here in Virginia.
+We ship certified organic sweet potatoes slips in May and June, beginning with southernmost areas.
+Please do not order from us if you need slips earlier, as we are unable to produce slips before this time here in Virginia.
 Shipping surcharges apply - $2 for one item, $4 total for any two or more sweet potato items.
 U.S. shipping addresses only.
 We cannot apply priority shipping & handling to sweet potatoes.

+Slips are vine cuttings from sprouted sweet potatoes for transplanting to your garden in the spring.
 Delicious, nutritious, and easy to grow, sweet potatoes are also high-yielding, typically producing more than one pound per plant, and can be stored for months without refrigeration.
-We grow them for the pure enjoyment, but they’re also an important part of making our farm more self-sufficient.

 Sweet potatoes generally need at least 4 months of frost-free growing.
 Even early varieties need at least 90 days from when the slip (young plant) is transplanted until the full size tubers can be harvested.